awsdocs/amazon-personalize-developer-guide/doc_source/bulk-data-import-step.md

 After you have formatted your input data \(see [Formatting your input data](data-prep-formatting.md)\) and uploaded it to an Amazon Simple Storage Service \(Amazon S3\) bucket \(see [Uploading to an Amazon S3 bucket](data-prep-upload-s3.md)\), import the bulk records by creating a dataset import job\.

-A *dataset import job* is a bulk import tool that populates your dataset with data from your S3 bucket\.
-You create a dataset import job and import bulk records using the Amazon Personalize console, AWS Command Line Interface \(AWS CLI\), or AWS SDKs\.
+A *dataset import job* is a bulk import tool that populates your dataset with data from your Amazon S3 bucket\.
+You can create a dataset import job using the Amazon Personalize console, AWS Command Line Interface \(AWS CLI\), or AWS SDKs\.

 If you've previously created a dataset import job for a dataset, you can use a new dataset import job to add to or replace the existing bulk data\.
 For more information see [Updating existing bulk data](updating-existing-bulk-data.md)\.